adamancer/stitch2d/docs/user-guide.md

 -------------

 The opencv package includes a powerful stitching tool designed for 2D and 3D images.
-I didn't have any luck getting it to work with microscope tilesets, but it includes advanced features missing from this package (lens corrections, affine transformations beyond simple translation, etc.) and can be configured to work with 2D images.
-It's definitely worth a look for tilesets more complex than the simple case handled here.
+I didn’t have any luck getting it to work with microscope tilesets, but it includes advanced features missing from this package (lens corrections, affine transformations beyond simple translation, etc.) and can be configured to work with 2D images.
+It’s definitely worth a look for tilesets more complex than the simple case handled here.
 For code and tutorials, try: